Skip to main content

 • "You were moved to another booking" messages

-You can configure how long Traffio is supposed to wait before following up.
-More on that in the Available configs section below.
+You can configure how long Traffio should wait before following up.

-When a message is sent out, it is marked as “Sent“ in the booking’s History tab.
-When the app receives the message, it sends a confirmation message back to Traffio, marked as delivered.
+When a message is sent out, it is marked as "Sent" in the booking's History tab.
+Once the app receives the message, it sends a confirmation back to Traffio, marked as "Delivered".

-• On Android, if a user does not have the app running, it is automatically started in the background.
-The push notification is shown, and delivery confirmation is sent back to us.
+If the app is not running, it automatically starts in the background.
+The push notification is displayed, and the delivery confirmation is sent back to us.

-• On iOS, the message is delivered to Notification Center, not to the app.
-Unless the user has the app running, delivery confirmations are not sent back to us until the user opens the app.
-If they delete the notification from Notification Center before opening the app, it may never send the delivery confirmation.
-Android is much more reliable in that sense.
+The message is delivered to the Notification Centre, not directly to the app.
+Delivery confirmations are not sent back to us until the user opens the app.
+If the user deletes the notification from the Notification Centre before opening the app, the delivery confirmation may never be sent.
+Android is generally more reliable in this regard.

 Two configs are available relating to push notifications: